Carving Foam Pumpkins

 Foam pumpkins are an alternative to real ones for your Halloween carving tradition and can be saved to use next year.
-This is a guide about carving foam pumpkins.
+This is a page about carving foam pumpkins.

 Each year my husband adds a couple of carvings to his collection.
 We light the pumpkins each evening during the month of October.
 I really wish all of you could bring your children and grandchildren by to see them.